FD Ideal Fault code meaning, causes & how to fix it

 This is one of the more common Ideal boiler error codes and sometimes can be fixed by yourself.
 As the boiler has a gas supply you must call a Gas Safe registered engineer if you need to look at internal parts to fix the FD fault code.

 Old boiler?
-Lower your gas bills with a new energy-efficient boiler – Get a fixed price quote here
+Lower your gas bills with a new energy-efficient boiler – Get a fixed price here

 Get an online fixed price in 20 seconds: